 Evolving inspection strategy

-To better identify and understand impediments to improving firm quality systems and consistency in how audits are performed, CPAB plans to evolve its inspection approach in 2018 to incorporate additional operational reviews of the effectiveness of firm structure, accountabilities, quality processes, and culture.
+and reviewing firm documentation of each process.
 Click here for more details.
 We believe that strong control processes and procedures at both the firm and engagement level will be fundamental to achieving further ongoing improvements in overall audit quality.